flaviamorim/flaviamorim/README.md

 - 👀 I’m interested in digital analytics
 - 🌱 I’m currently learning phyton and R
 - 💞️ I’m looking to collaborate on dataset or analytics projects
-- 📫 How to reach me connect@flaviamor.in
+- 📫 How to reach me twitter @flaviamor_in

 <!---
 flaviamorim/flaviamorim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.